 - $10,000 per accident in property damage insurance

-Penalties for Driving Without Car Insurance in Michigan
+What Are the Penalties for Driving Without Car Insurance in Michigan?

-So, what are the specific penalties for driving without car insurance in Michigan?
-Well, it depends on the circumstances.
-If you’re caught driving without insurance, you can face fines of up to $500, and your license can be suspended for up to 30 days.
+The punishments/penalties for driving without car insurance in Michigan depend on the circumstances.
+If you’re caught driving without car insurance, you will face fines of up to $500, and your driver’s license might be suspended for 30 days.
 Plus, you’ll be required to pay a $50 reinstatement fee to get your license back.

 The penalties are much more severe if you cause an accident while driving without insurance.
 You can face fines of up to $1,000, your license can be suspended for up to one year, and you can even face up to one year in jail.

 It’s not just penalties you have to worry about.
 Driving without insurance can also add points to your license, leading to further penalties and higher insurance rates.
-In Michigan, if you accumulate 12 or more points on your license within two years, your license can be suspended.
+Also, if you receive 12 or more points on your license within two years in Michigan, the license will be suspended.

-Additionally, unless you can provide proof of insurance, the Michigan Secretary of State has the right to restrict your ability to register a car.
+If you cannot provide proof of insurance, the Michigan Secretary of State has the right to restrict your ability to register a car.

 Drivers in Michigan should be aware of the state’s regulations regarding driving without insurance documentation.
 If you have a valid auto insurance policy but cannot provide proof of coverage when law authorities ask, you will be subject to a minimal fine.
 Normally, driving without insurance documentation carries a mandated punishment of $25.